 is the Emergency Ride Home Program?

-have an emergency and need a ride home from work on a day
+have an emergency and need a ride from work (on a day

-will mail a reimbursement check up to $55 per use.
+firstname.lastname@example.org.
+We'll mail you a reimbursement check up to $55.

 Emergency Ride Home Fine Print